History of Kyrgyzstan: Timurids and Uzbeks

-The Kyrgyz in the north were never totally subjugated by Timur the Lame.
-In the southern region, however, his conquests and influence had a unifying role.
+The Kyrgyz in the north were never totally subjugated by Timurlane.
+However, his conquests and influence had a unifying role in the southern region.
 In the 15th century, a tribe of Uzbeks, originally from the Golden horde, arrived in this region.

+First Statehood

+During the 19th century, the Northern Kyrgyz tribes were in a confederation ruled by one khan, the first khan, Ormon Khan, initiated the formation of a state called the Kara-Kyrgyz Khanate, governing the Kyrgyz people independently from their former overlord, the Kokands.

+After Ormon's death, the khanate was ruled by his son Umetaaly.
+In a hostile situation against the expanding Russian Empire, the khanate was annexed in 1867.

 Russian Empire: 1876–1917

 In 1775, Atake Tynay Biy Uulu, one of the leaders of Sarybagysh tribe, established first diplomatic ties with the Russian Empire by sending his envoys to Catherine the Great in Saint Petersburg.
 In the early 19th century, the territory of Kyrgyzstan came under the control of the Khanate of Kokand, but the territory was occupied and formally annexed by the Russian Empire in 1876.
-The Russian takeover instigated numerous revolts against tsarist authority, and many Kyrgyz opted to move into the Pamir Mountains or to Afghanistan.
-The ruthless suppression of the 1916 rebellion in Central Asia, triggered by the Russian imposition of the military draft on the Kyrgyz and other Central Asian peoples, caused many Kyrgyz to flee to China.
-For Russian expansion into central Asia see Russian conquest of Turkestan.
+The Russian takeover instigated numerous revolts against tsarist authority, and many Kyrgyz opted to move into the Pamir Mountains and into Afghanistan.
+The suppression of the 1916 rebellion in Central Asia, triggered by the Russian imposition of the military draft on the Kyrgyz and other Central Asian peoples, caused many Kyrgyz to flee to China.